n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 		When creating the Droplet, DigitalOcean asks you to choose a plan.
 For most usage levels, a basic shared CPU plan is enough.

 !!! note "SSH or Password"
-		DigitalOcean allows you to choose between SSH and password-based authentication.
+		DigitalOcean lets you to choose between SSH and password-based authentication.
 SSH is more secure.
 The rest of this guide assumes you are using SSH.

 ## Log in to your Droplet